luxfi/docs/docs/reference/standards/guides/x-chain-migration.md

 :::note

-This deprecation ONLY applies to APIs that LuxGo exposes over the HTTP port.
+This deprecation ONLY applies to APIs that Luxd exposes over the HTTP port.
 Transaction types with similar names to these APIs are NOT being deprecated.

 :::